raphaelkieling/devpair/README.md

 ## Install

 Working to let you install through pip.
-If you really want to use it, feel free to clone and run the `make local-env` that will allow will to run `pythom -m pair ...`
+If you really want to use it, feel free to clone and run the `make local-env` that will allow will to run `pythom -m devpair ...`

 ### Example of use